Labour demands social protection, sustainable jobs

 “Finally, at the heart of our concern as Organized Labour is that workers are trained, skilled and re-skilled to migrate from fossil fuel and emission laden employment to cleaner and greener ones.”

-The NLC GS further added: “We seek the support of the Nigerian government, employers and international development organizations in the ongoing drive by the Nigeria Labour Congress to sensitize workers on the need to embrace the Just Transition and Green Jobs initiatives.
+The NLC GS further added; “we seek the support of the Nigerian government, employers and international development organisations in the ongoing drive by the Nigeria Labour Congress to sensitise workers on the need to embrace the Just Transition and Green Jobs initiatives.